Vazum – Western Violence Review

 The Seventh Sin, Disrelish:

-Nothing to disrelish within the musical spectrum of Vazum, and their album Western Violence.
+Nothing to disrelish within the musical spectrum of Vazum and their album, Western Violence.
+Therefore, this concludes Vazum and their album, Western Violence review.

 1. Western Violence